-VMware vs VirtualBox: Key Differences and Which to Choose
+VMware Fusion vs VirtualBox: Key Differences and Which to Choose

-Both are virtualisation software options that allow you to run multiple operating systems on a single physical machine.
-But there’s a lot of differences between the two.
+Both are virtualisation software options that allow you to run multiple operating systems on your Mac.
+But there’s a lot of differences between the two that could impact your productivity, workflow and budget.

 In this article, we’ll cut through the technical jargon and marketing spin to give you a straightforward comparison that actually helps you make a confident decision.
 Ready to find out which virtualisation tool is genuinely right for your business?
-Let’s dive in.
+Let’s take a look.

-Both VMware and VirtualBox let you create and run virtual machines on your existing computers.
+Both VMware Fusion and VirtualBox let you create and run virtual machines on your Mac.
 While they serve similar purposes, they take different approaches that might suit your business in different ways.

 What is VirtualBox?

-Oracle VM VirtualBox is a free, open-source option that works on Windows, Mac, Linux and other systems.
+Oracle VM VirtualBox is a free, open-source option that works on macOS, Windows, Linux and other systems.
 Its main advantages are its zero cost, flexibility, and strong community support.

 VirtualBox makes it easy to set up and manage virtual machines with a straightforward interface.
 It handles a wide range of operating systems and is particularly useful for testing, training and simpler business scenarios.

 Many businesses choose VirtualBox when they’re looking to avoid ongoing license fees or vendor lock-in.
-It’s especially useful if you need virtual machines across different types of computers in your organisation.
+It’s especially useful if you need virtual machines across different types of computers in your organisation, including Macs.

 Business considerations

-When choosing between VMware and VirtualBox, there are six key business factors to consider: We begin with cost, security, scalability, and performance.
-Then we’ll look at what they’re like to use and how well they play with other systems.
+When choosing between VMware Fusion and VirtualBox for your Mac environment, there are six key business factors to consider: We begin with cost, security, and performance.
+Then we’ll look at what they’re like to use, how well they handle different operating systems, and how they integrate with other tools.

 1) Cost